louisleeshinghim/delalomo/README.md

 3. Import the corresponding PCB layout file (File > Open > EasyEDA)
 4. Save the layout by choosing the same project title (File > Save > Save to Existing Project)
 5. Make any necessary changes to the schematic and update the PCB (Alt + U)
-6. Run the design rule checker (Design > Check DRC)
-7. Export to Gerber file (Fabrication > PCB Fabrication File > Generate Gerber)
+6. Export to Gerber file (Fabrication > PCB Fabrication File > Yes, check DRC > Generate Gerber)
-8. Send the freshly exported Gerber file to PCB manufacturer
+7. Send the freshly exported Gerber file to PCB manufacturer

 A Gerber file stores the information for the physical production of PCB and stencil.
 Nearly all PCB manufacturers accept Gerber file.
 Here are the PCB specifications of DE-LA-LO-MO:
 - FR4 material